 After scoring or timeout, an infopage is shown.
-It displays the title, release year, MAL popularity, tune info, and show info.
-Any special bonus information is displayed in cyan text.
-Show info is omitted for medleys as there isn't enough room.
+It displays the title, release year, MAL popularity, tune info, and any special bonus information.

 When the host says "next," the game will move on to the next tune.

 Appeals

 In very rare cases, a player may give an unexpected guess that is ruled a miss, but is actually correct, and was overlooked by the Speedtune team during design.
 This may happen if a tune has been featured in other shows as a cameo.